December 13th, 2011

 inlets 135.
 The respective tubes 120 direct their respective

-of tubes 120 direct their respective flows to a respective
+pairs of tubes 120 direct their respective flows to a

-manifold 140.
-Each manifold 140 combines the flows from the
+respective manifold 140.
+Each manifold 140 combines the

-respective pair of tubes 120 and directs the combined flow to
+flows from the respective pair of tubes 120 and directs the

-manifold 130.
-Manifold 130 combines the flows from the
+combined flow to manifold 130.
+Manifold 130 combines the

-receives the flow flowing through each of tubes 120.
+such, the turbine receives the flow flowing through each of

 The flow subsequently flows through the turbine, causing the